CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 After some more analysis, we found that every obfuscated class has a unique XOR key despite the decryption algorithm remains the same.
 What's more, the XOR key is protected by junk code.
 That's a stumbling block we have to deal with.

-During the previous section, we have known that just before the last `ixor` instruction is about to be executed by JVM, and the value of the top stack is the XOR key.
-Why don't we analyze the frame statically and grab the top-stack value as the XOR key?
+During the previous section, we have known that the value of the top stack frame is the key when the last `ixor` instruction is about to be executed by JVM.
+Therefore, we can analyze how the stack changes and grab the top-stack value as the XOR key.

 The following code shows how we filter out the last XOR instruction using `Deobfuscator`'s `InstructionMatcher`